 To learn more about how we work with mold illness, call us at 720-722-1143 or book a discovery call at the link below.

-Approximately 24% of people have a genetic polymorphism (abnormality in a gene), which prevents them from properly breaking down the toxins that mold create.
+Approximately 24% of people have a genetic polymorphism (abnormality in a gene), which prevents them from properly breaking down the toxins that mold creates.
 Different types of molds will produce different toxins.
 Different toxins will cause unique changes in our body and therefore, unique symptoms.
 As we live in moldy environments, genetically susceptible individuals do not have the opportunity to break down the toxins.
-By Dr. Diane Mueller, ND, DAOM, LAc

 This blog covers the following topics (click on the topic to be taken to that specific section in this blog)

 - What does mold do to the body?